zhesu1/elasticMetrics/README.md

 ## Usage

 See the files "Calculate_geodesic_para.ipynb", "Calculate_geodesic_para.ipynb" and "Calculate_geodesic_para.ipynb" for examples of how to use the code.
-The resolution of surfaces should be resampled to 50 $\times$ 99 (the number of discrete zenith and azimuthal angles) since the bases of spherical harmonics are preloaded with resolution 50 $\times$ 99.
+The resolution of surfaces should be resampled to 50 $*$ 99 (the number of discrete zenith and azimuthal angles) since the bases of spherical harmonics are preloaded with resolution 50 $*$ 99.
 For the matching of surfaces with other resolutions, the corresponding bases of spherical harmonics should be added in folder "data".

 ## License